uib/ordbok-api/xjtei.md

 * `etym.cits` describes the origins of the word from literature

-* `senses` describes the meaning of the word and and examples of use.
+* `senses` describes the meaning of the word and examples of use.
 These descriptions are grouped together.

 * `senses[].n`  This is the label for this group of sense statements.
-Can be supressed when there is only one.
+Display can be suppressed when there is only one sense.

 * `senses[].defs`  Array containing definitions.
 Each definition is an object with the attribute `def` containing the text of the definition.